Azure/bicep-registry-modules/avm/ptn/authorization/resource-role-assignment/README.md

 ### Example 1: _Resource Role Assignments_

-This module deploys a Role Assignment at a Resource scope using minimal parameters.
+This module deploys a Resource Role Assignment using minimal parameters.

 <details>